 Celebrate National Chicken Wing Day With These out of This World Wings

 It was in the early spring of 1964 when Teressa Bellissimo, owner of the Anchor Bar in Buffalo accidentally created the chicken wing, but it wasn't until 1977 that the chicken wing would find itself at the center of national attention.
-A large part of the reason that you and I know the goodness that is the chicken wing is because in 1977, then mayor of Buffalo, Stan Makowski proclaimed that July 29th should officially be celebrated as National Chicken Wing Day.
+A large part of the reason that you and I even know the goodness that is the chicken wing is because in 1977, then mayor of Buffalo, Stan Makowski proclaimed that July 29th should officially be celebrated as National Chicken Wing Day.
 And it has been ever since.

 Chicken wings are a staple in our house.
 We have a family wing night once a month where we make our own wings- not only because it’s cheaper than going out, but because it allows us to spend time together trying out new flavor combinations.
 My husband and I have spent countless hours perfecting our wings and we're excited to share with you our favorite sauce recipe.
-So, if you're looking for a way to celebrate National Chicken Wing Day (which is this Sunday, July 29th), give our sauce recipe a try and let us know what you think!

 2 cups canola oil